-Field recorders are great for compact mobile recording, built in storage, microphones and effects controls.
-The built in mics on these are known to get the job done, but not provide optimum performance, plus sharing the recordings will require some work in post.
-If you’re just looking for an audio recording in a small package, this can work nicely.
+Field recorders are great for compact mobile recording, built-in storage, microphones, and effects controls.
+The built-in mics on these are known to get the job done, but not provide optimum performance, plus sharing the recordings will require some work in post.
+If you’re just looking for a stereo recording in a small package, this can work nicely.

 3. Best Stereo Microphone: Audio Technica AT2022

 Will require some additional setup and you won’t be able to just walk into a venue with it.
 But this Audio Technica AT2022 mic is professional grade for the pro recordist.

 The Technica microphone is designed to capture instruments, ambiance, vocals, and performances in stereo recording.

 There are two cardioid swiveling capsules that can fold flat for storage and transportation.
 Easily position the capsules to allow for narrow or wide stereo operation.
 Technica AT2022 also has an X/Y stereo configuration at either 90° or 120°.

 A low-frequency roll-off switch minimizes noise due to proximity effect, ambiance, wind, and more.
 The Audio Technica AT2022 is battery operated (only) and includes a cable, stand clamp, and windscreen.